-In this post, I’ll focus on one new partner in particular: JLL, which is a Fortune 500 company with operations in over 80 countries and nearly 92,000 employees.
-Their JLL Spark division invested in OpenSpace as part of a broader commitment to transforming commercial real estate with new technology.
+In this post, we’ll focus on one new partner in particular: JLL, which is a Fortune 500 company with operations in over 80 countries and nearly 92,000 employees.
+Its JLL Spark division invested in OpenSpace as part of a broader commitment to transforming commercial real estate with new technology.

-We began working with JLL as a customer in September 2018 and are incredibly proud of the results our technology has delivered for them–and its potential to transform the way they run all their commercial real estate projects in the future.
+We began working with JLL as a customer in September 2018 and are incredibly proud of the results our technology has delivered for the firm—and its potential to transform the way the company runs all of its commercial real estate projects in the future.